Jual6332/TaskHub-WebApp/README.md

 3. From the Xampp Control Panel, Apache and MySQL must be running

-4. MySQL databases were managed from phpMyAdmin
+4. MySQL databases are managed from phpMyAdmin